-We want and love to share our amazing HALO kids who defy the odds!
+We love to share our amazing HALO kids who defy the odds!
 Here is Stephen’s story.

 His mentor even noticed a change in attitude and development of high self-esteem, becoming self-driven, hardworking, open minded/talkative, happy, and a peacemaker in the HALO home.